DataBiosphere/analysis_pipeline_WDL/documentation/cwl-vs-wdl.md

 ## Error Handling
 * The WDL can correctly handle a mixture of file extensions, not so much by design, but due to the specifics of implementation.
 The CWL will handle such a mixture incorrectly in check_gds (but can correctly handle a homogenous group, such as all being bcf files).

-# Workflow B
+# Workflow B --- ld-pruning-wf.wdl
-This section is unorganized as it is still being developed.
+## Strictly Necessary Changes
+* Similiar to Workflow A's file relocalization trick in unique_variant_ids, this workflow's merge_gds task has to use the same workaround.
 * WDL does not have an equivalent to ScatterMethod:DotProduct so it instead scatters using zip().

+## Different Design Choices
-* The output prefix is not used for the subset_gds task in the CWL (at least on SB), but is used in the WDL.
+* The output prefix is not used for the subset_gds task in the CWL, but is used in the WDL.
+It appears to be intended to be used based on what I see in the CWL's code, but on SB it does not get used in that task.

+## Error Handling
+* The CWL appears to contain a bug where `exclude_PCA_cor` being set to false is not respected.
+See #14 for more info.
+The WDL avoids this using slightly different logic.